ryan-a-baker/eks-node-drainer/README.md

 ## Create the ASG Lifecycle Hook

 The auto-scaling group for the EKS cluster is deployed as part of the [cluster configuration](https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-01-
 09/amazon-eks-nodegroup.yaml) that Amazon provides in their [quick-start guide](https://s3.amazonaws.com/aws-quickstart/quickstart-amazon-eks/doc/amazon-eks-architecture.pdf).
-Because of this, this is the only part of this deployment that you will have to manually do.
+Because of this automation, this ASG lifecycle hook is the only part of this deployment that you will have to manually do.
 Ideally, it would be best to update the Cloudformation you used to launch your cluster, but given that Amazon has released many versions of this template, it would be difficult to document every permutation, but doing it manually will work fine.
 Just make sure if you run an update via CloudFormation after this is added that you ensure the lifecycle hook persists as it could be removed since it is added out-of-band.

-It's simple to add the lifecycle hook, just navigate to the AWS EC2 Dashboard->Auto Scaling Groups and locate your clusters auto scaling group.
+It's about one step to add the lifecycle hook, navigate to the AWS EC2 Dashboard->Auto Scaling Groups and locate your clusters auto scaling group.
 It will be named the same as your cluster + "-cluster-NodeGroup-<random string>" appended to the end.
 Once selected, navigate to the "Lifecycle Hook" tab and click "Create Lifecycle Hook" button.

 ![Create Lifecycle Hook](https://github.com/ryan-a-baker/ryanbakerio/blob/master/img/lifecyclehookcreate.png?raw=true){: .center-block :}